 Whether your loyalties lie with the 49ers or Rams, we can all agree on one thing: California is an incredible place to rent an apartment.
 With its stunning coastline, stellar food scene, and bustling urban centers, it’s no wonder 1 in every 8 Americans reside in the California Republic.

-But no worries- getting renters insurance isn’t as daunting as it sounds.
+But no worries- getting renters insurance coverage isn’t as daunting as it sounds.
 With Lemonade, you can get a policy in just 90 seconds, starting at just $5/mo (the lowest rate on the market!)- zero paperwork, zero hassle.
 Best part?
 Every year, your unclaimed premium will be donated to a charity you choose.

 What does Lemonade renters insurance cover in California?

-Here’s exactly what renters insurance in California covers:
+Here’s exactly what California renters insurance covers:

 ‘Personal property’ coverage protects your stuff, no matter where you are in the world.
 So if your kitchen table is ruined due to that burst pipe, or your laptop is stolen while you’re traveling abroad, renters insurance has your back.